Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 Faulty Bluetooth and WiFi Chips Leave Billions of Devices Vulnerable To Hacking

 SoCs that share resources will be more energy efficient and have higher throughput and low latency in communications.
+However, this integration also introduces

 However, the researchers uncovered that such shared resources could be exploited to launch lateral privilege escalation attacks across wireless chips.
 These attacks can result in code execution, memory readout, or denial of service (DoS).